exercism/java/docs/INSTALLATION.md

 ## How work with Exercism using Eclipse

+This section is about Eclipse, and it is assumed that you already have Java development kit for your computing environment installed.
+If that is not the case, see the instructions above.

-This is not a guide about how to learn to use Eclipse.
+Additionally, this is not a guide about how to use Eclipse.
 Please, consult your favorite search engine for that because there are plenty of tutorials already available.

-Once you've got Eclipse installed and running, there are at least two ways to get exercism tasks into Eclipse: Letting gradle build Eclipse workspace for you and using Buildship Gradle plugin for Eclipse.
+Once you've got Eclipse installed and running, there are at least two ways to get exercism tasks into Eclipse: letting gradle build Eclipse workspace for you and using Buildship Gradle plugin for Eclipse.

 Firstly, a simpler way of doing things.